Stuycs-K/project03-final-10-pany-wus-lil/DEVLOG.md

 ### 2024-01-05 - Changing to Linked List
 Original method kept leading to bus error and segmentation faults, so I decided to integrate linked lists into the card struct.
 I added a next so that I link it to the next card.
 Might add a prev to do a doubly linked list.
 Created a print cards function printing the cards and the total. ~ 1 hour

-### 2024-01-08 - Create hand of cards
+### 2024-01-08 - Create hand of cards + random
 After switching to a singly linked list, I coded methods to add a card to the end of a list, as well as print out the entire list, noting how many cards are in the list total.
-I've begun working on the beginning distribution of random cards as well as testing for any possible loopholes. ~ 1 hour
+I've begun working on the beginning distribution of random cards as well as testing for any possible loopholes.
+I've create a method to produce a list of n number of random cards using srand(time). ~ 1.1 hour

-### 2024-01-09 - Random cards
-I've create a method to produce a list of n number of random cards using srand(time).
-I've started to work on a method to remove a certain card from the list, but I can't seem to figure out the why the function is segementation faulting. ~ 1 hour

-### 2024-01-08 - Remove card
+### 2024-01-09 - Remove card + draw
 I wrote a method to remove a card from the list, works for first, middle, and last nodes.
 I also created a draw card method that will add a random card to the end of the list.
-Made search method to enhance the remove method (whether or not you can play the card) ~ 1.1 hours
+Made search method to enhance the remove method (whether or not you can play the card). ~ 1.1 hours

+### 2024-01-10 - Completed card methods -> merging
+After extensive testing of all the card methods, I've started to merge these methods with the client and server.
+This includes putting the methods into a header file that both the client and the server will include.
+I wanted the server to make and send the initial 7 cards to the client, but after a long struggle, I was unable to send the list of cards through the socket to the client. ~ 1.2 hours

-### 2024-01-03 - Brief description
+### 2024-01-11 - Distribute cards + remove
-Expanded description including how much time was spent on task.
+Since I was unable to send the list of cards through the socket to the client, I decided to just let the client make 7 random cards (BUG: cards appear after joining immediately).
+In the same manner, I decided to let the client remove/play the card they want.
+If the client cannot play the card (because they don't have it), they are prompted over and over until they enter a card that they do have. ~ 1.5 hours

 ## Sherlyn Wu